 Within the grounds there are shared lawn gardens, picnic benches and swings making this a wonderful base for families with children.

-Enter this single-storey barn into a welcoming open plan living space, furnished with pale cream soft sofas adorned with pretty scatter cushions.
+Enter this ground floor apartment into a welcoming open plan living space, furnished with pale cream soft sofas adorned with pretty scatter cushions.

 A cream electric wood-burner style fire provides a cosy focal point for cooler winter evenings.